scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 of ISD and core ASes.
 As a side effect it introducees new privacy features, censorship protection, and removes the need for peering links.*

-The current ISD design combines two main features:
+The current ISD design combines several features:

+1. An ISD has a globally unique ID.
+2. An ISD has a core AS that is part of the global network of core routers.
+3. An ISD has its own independent TRC
-* Isolation Domain with isolated TRC and independent routing
+4. An ISD has its own beaconing and independent routing
-* ISDs are required to be part of the CORE routing network

-The trust isolation feature is very useful and presumably the reason why many (groups of) organisations desire their own ISD.

-The second feature is of participating in CORE routing is desirable only for a small subset of applicant.
-It also causes several issues:
+Features (1.) and (2.) cause several issues:

 * The number of ISDs is limited to 65000.
 A change would require modification of the dataplane, i.e. the SCION header.